 It also has a USB input, so you can import loops such as drum backing tracks from your PC / Mac, and it has an LED indicator to show the loop status.

-The Donner Tiny Looper can record passages up to ten minutes in length, and it’s powered by a standard 9V adapter.
+This device can record passages up to ten minutes in length, and it’s powered by a standard 9V adapter which is super handy if you don’t have a power supply in reach.

 - Very budget-friendly